 Tableau RANK Function

-In this example, we will calculate the rank so, we are using the Tableau RANK function.
-The Rank function in Tableau accepts two arguments first, aggregated measure (or an expression) second, ranking order (ascending, or descending).
-Here the second argument is optional, and by default, it assigned as DESC (descending).
+In this example, we will calculate the rank using the Tableau RANK function.
+The Rank function in Tableau accepts two arguments: aggregated measure (or an expression) and ranking order (ascending or descending).
+Here, the second argument is optional, and by default, it is assigned as DESC (descending).

 The Tableau Rank Function will assign the same rank to an identical value.
-For example, if we have 100, 200, 200, 400 then the function will return the ranks as 1, 2, 2, 4 in ascending order
+For example, if we have 100, 200, 200, and 400, the function will return the ranks as 1, 2, 2, 4 in ascending order.

-Once you click on the OK button, tableau will assign the ranks for each record based on the Yearly Income values
+Once you click on the OK button, it will assign the ranks for each record based on the Yearly Income values.

 Edit Tableau Rank Function

-To edit the existing table calculation, please click on the down arrow beside the table calculation will open the context menu.
-Here you have to select the Edit Table Calculation option.
+To edit the existing table calculation, please click on the down arrow beside the table calculation, which will open the context menu.
+Here, you have to select the Edit Table Calculation option.

 Once you click on the Edit Table Calculation option, a new window called Table Calculation will open.
-As you can see, tableau has selected the Compute using option as Table (down) by default.
+As you can see, it has default selected the Compute using option as Table (down).

-Let us change the Compute using option from Table (down) to Specified Dimensions (Occupation, Last name, and First Name).
-Note, we are selecting the Occupation dimension for the Restarting every option.
-It will allow Tableau to assign the ranking for each Occupation.
+Let us change the Compute using the option from Table (down) to Specified Dimensions (Occupation, Last name, and First Name).
+Note we are selecting the Occupation dimension for Restarting every option.
+It will allow assigning the ranking for each Occupation.
 Or we can say, Rank yearly income partitioned by Occupation.

-Now you can see the result of this Tableau rank function.
-It is calculating the Rank for each Partition (here, it is Occupation)
+Now, you can see the result of this Tableau rank function.
+It calculates the Rank for each Partition (here, it is Occupation)

 Tableau RANK_DENSE Function

-The Tableau Rank_dense Function will assign the same rank to identical value, but it will not skip the next rank.
-For example, if we have 100, 200, 200, 400, then the function will return the ranks as 1, 2, 2, 3 in ascending order.
+The Tableau Rank_dense Function will assign the same rank to an identical value but will not skip the next rank.
+For example, if we have 100, 200, 200, and 400, the function will return the ranks as 1, 2, 2, 3 in ascending order.

 As you can see the result, It is calculating the Dense Rank for each Partition (here, it is Occupation)